UofABioinformaticsHub/Intro-Bash-Sept-2017/install/windowsInstall.md

 Close and reopen `git bash` then enter `nano` in the terminal.
 If you enter what looks like a *blank editor screen*, you've been sucsessful.
+You can exit `nano` by entering `Ctrl+x`.
-If not, call an instructor over.
+If you have not been successful, call an instructor over.

 ## Installing Notepad++